Summer Field Camp Course Information

 COURSE AND CREDITS

-Geology 41092 (undergraduate) and 51092 (graduate) carry six semester hours of credit.
-This course is required for all B.S. candidates in the Department of Geology and for entering graduates students who have not completed a Field Camp requirement as part of their undergraduate study.
+ESCI 41092 (undergraduate) and 51092 (graduate) carry six semester hours of credit.
+This course is required for all B.S. candidates in the Department of Earth Sciences and for entering graduates students who have not completed a Field Camp requirement as part of their undergraduate study.

-Earth Materials I, Earth Materials II, and Structural Geology
+Earth Materials I (or Mineralogy), Earth Materials II (or Petrology), and Structural Geology

 SUGGESTED BACKGROUND COURSES